Responsive Web Font Loading: A Device-Aware Strategy

 Responsive font strategy to the rescue!

-In cases like this where there is much early network competition is makes sense to distinguish between device types.
+In cases like this where there is much early network competition it makes sense to distinguish between device types.
 Typically faster desktop devices on wired (and faster network connections) can handle more early network resources all at once and it makes perfect sense to preload some critical font files.

-• Mobile: Do not preload the font because of network competition.
-Use font-display: swap for faster text rendering.
+font-display: swapfor faster text rendering.
 This approach displays fallback fonts immediately while the custom font continues to load in the background, offering a better experience on less powerful devices.

-Implementation Using <link rel="preload"> and Media Queries
+Implementation using <link rel="preload"> and media queries

 Instead of loading the font universally, you can use the media attribute in the HTML's <link> tag along with CSS to apply different font strategies based on device types.